 Its goals are also to protect the apple tree as a wildlife host, and appreciate the historic and cultural value of our apples and trees, finding ways to share the poetry and stories they have inspired.

 What does the Frome Apple Group do?

-There are a number of things that the group will aim to do, throughout the year, depending on what we can organise.
+There are a number of things that the group does throughout the year, although not everything happens every year.
 They include:

 About Apple Day

 Apple Day is celebrated nationally on 21st October each year.
 We aren’t planning an event this year, but will be at One Planet Sunday on 11th October at the Cheese and Grain, where we’ll be making fresh juice with our press.

 Find out more about what’s on